bjmingyang/iDRAC-Ansible-module/docs/DetachISOImage.md

 ## Synopsis

-This is used to detach the ISO image after a call of BootToISOImage has been completed.
+This is used to detach the ISO image after a call of [BootToNetworkISO](BootToNetworkISO.md) has been completed.

 ## Requirements